tfasanya79/siem_monitoring/README.md

 This script gathers all necessary data on a PC for SIEM analysis.
 The data collected includes:

-- **System Information**: Basic details about the system such as hostname, OS, architecture, and boot time.
+- System Information: Basic details about the system such as hostname, OS, architecture, and boot time.
-- **Network Information**: Details about network interfaces, their statuses, and current network connections.
+- Network Information: Details about network interfaces, their statuses, and current network connections.
-- **Disk Information**: Information about disk partitions and their usage.
+- Disk Information: Information about disk partitions and their usage.
 - **Memory Information**: Details about virtual and swap memory usage.
 - **Process Information**: Information about currently running processes, including their CPU and memory usage.